 FFIs with significant assets under management should act now to designate and articulate compliance oversight before regulators visit.
 Boards need to ask themselves what their compliance risks and exposures are today and what they are doing about their institution’s risk exposures to make sure they are headed toward effective IGA compliance risk management.

 FFIs should be making adjustments to compliance regimes, and undertaking the systems changes and employee training now to obtain the requisite level of legal comfort.
 For Canadian FFIs, that means having sufficient, competent evidence that will withstand the scrutiny of an IRS audit, or from a national regulator.

 As a preliminary measure towards compliance, FFIs should undertake the following:

 - Adopt procedures to address the objectives of FATCA (curbing tax evasion).

 - Assess infrastructure to determine if the FFI can identify US persons and US-sourced income.

 - Assess exposure – how many US investors are there and how large are their holdings; how much of portfolio investments will result in US-sourced income.

 - Modify systems for compliance and consider issues such as who will bear the cost of compliance.

-- Have legal counsel amend fund, asset management and precedent FFI agreements to allow for compliance and minimization of liability exposure to FFI (in other words, risk shifting to clients in all investment and client agreements and prospectuses where relevant).
+- Amend fund, asset management and precedent FFI agreements to allow for compliance and minimization of liability exposure to FFI (in other words, risk shifting to clients in all investment and client agreements and prospectuses where relevant).

 - Train internal staff on IGA and appoint person responsible for making FATCA-related certifications and filings.